JeremyChabert/ABAP-OO/events/events.md

 They may be used at any point in this class and its subclasses only in this class.

-An event handling method **must have the same or less visibility than the event to which it refers.**
+An event handling method **must have the same or a lesser visibility than the event to which it refers.**

 - _EVENT_
 	- PUBLIC